-Concurrently with this offering of Series A Preferred Stock and pursuant to a separate prospectus supplement, we are offering shares of our common stock.
+Concurrently with this offering of common stock and pursuant to a separate prospectus supplement, we are offering up to shares of our Series A Non-Voting Convertible Preferred Stock (and the common stock issuable from time to time upon conversion of the Series A Non-Voting Convertible Preferred Stock).

 Investing in our securities involves a high degree of risk.
-Before buying any shares you should read the discussion of material risks of investing in our securities in "Risk Factors" beginning on page S-8.
+Before buying any shares you should read the discussion of material risks of investing in our securities in "Risk Factors" beginning on page S-7.

 Per Share Total

-Public offering price \$ \$
+Public offering price for our common stock \$ \$

 Underwriting discounts and commissions \$ \$

 Proceeds, before expenses, to us \$ \$